Research and Teaching

 Several tools and facilities support departmental research activities:

 - the EUI Library, where a team of experienced librarians and IT specialists manages a large collection of books, journals and digital resources

 A four-year PhD programme: The Department offers a distinctive four-year Ph.D. programme of transnational and comparative European history supported by a uniquely international and multicultural faculty.
-In the first and second years doctoral researchers study historiographical and methodological issues and focus on the in-depth exploration of selected central themes of European history.
-In the third and fourth years, researchers focus on their individual research, and are invited to present the results of their work in seminars and workshops.
+In the first and second years doctoral researchers study historiographical and methodological issues and focus on an in-depth exploration of selected central themes of European history.
+In the third and fourth years, researchers focus on their individual research, and are invited to present the results of their work at seminars and workshops.

 Thesis monitoring: In order to help researchers in the process of designing and writing their PhD thesis, the Department provides a series of individual thesis monitoring sessions.
-During these sessions the supervisor and the second reader offer guidance, advice and suggestions on how to prepare for the end-of-year submissions.
+During these sessions the supervisor and the second reader offer guidance, advice and suggestions on how to prepare for end-of-year submissions.